MCAT HYC Study Groups

 About MCAT High-Yield Concepts: Biochemistry and MCAT High-Yield Concepts: Chemistry/Physics (MCAT HYC)

 MCAT High-Yield Concepts (MCAT HYC) is a weekly opportunity for you to gather with a small group of your peers to collaboratively review high-yield biochemistry and/or chemistry/physics concepts according to a schedule created by Tutoring Services tutors.

-MCAT HYC this fall will offer two Biochemistry groups and one Chemistry/Physics weekly group, with each group capped at 10 participants.
+MCAT HYC this semester will offer 1 Biochemistry group and 1 Chemistry/Physics weekly group, with each group capped at 10 participants.
 Each group will be facilitated by a biochemistry or chemistry/physics tutor eager to support others in their review and to use their own experience as tutors and learners to keep discussion and activities productive and focused.

 As a Tutoring Services program, MCAT HYC is free and open to all currently enrolled Vanderbilt undergraduates as long as space remains.
 Students interested in participating in an MCAT HYC: Biochemistry group should have taken or should be currently enrolled in biochemistry.
 Students interested in participating in an MCAT HYC: Chemistry/Physics group should have taken or should be currently enrolled in general chemistry, organic chemistry, and physics.
 Students interested in participating in either group should be planning to take the MCAT within the next 9 months.

 No purchased materials are needed–participants will make use of the Association of American Medical Colleges’ Road Map (available for Biochemistry), relevant Vanderbilt-assigned course textbooks, and open-access web resources along with participants’ own notes from relevant Vanderbilt courses.

 Group meetings are weekly, and each group runs for 8 weeks.
 Meeting dates are listed next to each group.